1989 Bhagalpur violence: The riots

 A curfew was imposed by the state government immediately in the afternoon of October 24, and all the civilian assemblies were declared illegal.
 When the police opened fire to disperse the crowd at Tatarpur, the Muslims hurled bombs at the District Magistrate, the Superintendent of Police, the other administration officials and the police.
 The police fired more rounds, leading to the deaths of 2 people.

-Meanwhile, the Hindu procession retreated from the Parbatti-Tatarpur junction, and turned into a mob.
-The mob attacked shops owned by the Muslims on the Nathnagar road (later renamed to Lord Mahavir Path).
-The Hindu rioters also attempted to storm the Muslim-dominated locality of Assanandpur, but the Muslims there fired at them from the rooftops.
+Meanwhile, the Hindu procession retreated from the Parbatti-Tatarpur junction, and turned into a mob which attacked shops owned by the Muslims on the Nathnagar road (later renamed to Lord Mahavir Path).
+Hindu rioters also attempted to storm the Muslim-dominated locality of Assanandpur, but the Muslims there fired at them from the rooftops.
 The mob then turned to the Hindu-dominated locality Parbatti, where it massacred at least 40 Muslims.
 As the news of the violence reached the other Ramshila processions at Gaushala, the Hindus went on a rampage, killing Muslims, looting their shops and destroying their property.